Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Mechanisms

 \subsection{Graves' Strength}

-Crucial to the plausibility of social stigma attached to playing an LGB character as the primary explanation for the players' observed behavior is the fact that Graves' strength remained unaffected by the coming-out event, as any change in character relative strengths could explain why players' preferences shift away from Graves.
+Crucial for interpreting the estimated effects as responses to the disclosure is the fact that Graves' strength remained unaffected by the coming-out event, as any change in character relative strengths could explain why players' preferences shift away from Graves.

-To address this concern, we employ the synthetic control estimator described in Section \ref{subsec_methodology} to examine the potential impact of the coming-out event on Graves’ strength.
-We measure characters’ strength using daily win rates, which indicate the percentage of matches won by a character out of the total matches they participated in each day.
+To address this concern, we employ the synthetic control estimator described in Section \ref{app_methodology} to examine the potential impact of the coming-out event on Graves’ strength.
+We measure characters’ strength using daily win rates.

 Figure \ref{fig_graves_performance_pooled} displays the results.
 Overall, our analysis reveals that the coming-out event had no impact on Graves' strength.
 Despite the actual series exhibiting daily fluctuations around the $50\%$ mark, the synthetic control estimator effectively captures its pre-treatment trend, showcasing its ability to predict the counterfactual trend.
 After the treatment date, the synthetic control estimator continues to align with Graves' win rate trend, confirming that the character's strength was unaffected by the disclosure.
-The average effect is estimated to be $-1.446$ percentage points (standard error: $3.506$), and the conventional $95\%$ confidence interval encompasses zero, indicating a failure to reject the null hypothesis of no effect.
-These findings demonstrate that Graves' strength remained unchanged during the coming-out event, dismissing the possibility of a shift in his strength as an explanation for the results of Section \ref{subsec_main_results}.
+The average effect is estimated to be $-1.311$ percentage points (standard error: $4.545$), and the conventional $95\%$ confidence interval encompasses zero, indicating a failure to reject the null hypothesis of no effect.
+These findings demonstrate that Graves' strength remained unchanged during the coming-out event, dismissing the possibility of a shift in his strength as an explanation for the results of Section \ref{sec_methdology_results}.